-John Wayne is a good example of that idea.
+John Wayne is another good example of that idea.
 He later became a big supporter of the Vietnam War, even directing the 1968 film The Green Berets, in which a skeptical anti-war reporter is shown The Truth by Wayne’s tough-guy Col. Kirby.

 No doubt John Wayne did feel strongly about the Vietnam War.
 But by then, he was also safely past fighting age.

 Lots of guys his age with bad knees and families made their way into the fighting in World War II, if they were determined enough.
-John Wayne could have too, and didn’t.
+John Wayne could have enlisted, too, and didn’t.
 This latest document doesn’t change that.
 In fact, it makes it all the clearer.